-Acquired In-Process Research and Development ("IPR&D") represents the fair value assigned to research and development assets that the Company acquired that had not been completed at the date of acquisition and is accounted for as an indefinite lived intangible asset in accordance with ASC Topic 350, Intangibles-Goodwill and Other.
-The value assigned to the acquired IPR&D is determined by estimating the costs to develop the acquired technology into commercially viable products, estimating the resulting revenue from the projects, and discounting the net cash flows to present value.
-The Company's IPR&D is comprised of Crestovo's research and development asset related to CP101, which was acquired in the Merger.
+Acquired in-process research and development ("IPR&D") represents the fair value assigned to research and development assets that the Company acquired that had not been completed at the date of acquisition and was accounted for as an indefinite lived intangible asset in accordance with ASC 350.
+The value assigned to the acquired IPR&D was determined by estimating the costs to develop the acquired technology into commercially viable products, estimating the resulting revenue from the projects, and discounting the net cash flows to present value.
+The Company's IPR&D was comprised of Crestovo's research and development asset related to CP101.

-Goodwill and IPR&D are evaluated for impairment annually on October 1, or more frequently if events or changes in circumstances indicate that the asset might be impaired.
-Factors the Company considers important, on an overall company basis, that could trigger an impairment review include significant underperformance relative to historical or projected future operating results, significant changes in the Company's use of the acquired asset or the strategy for its overall business, significant negative industry or economic trends, a significant decline in the Company's stock price for a sustained period, or a reduction of its market capitalization relative to net book value.
+IPR&D was evaluated for impairment annually on October 1, or more frequently if events or changes in circumstances indicate that the asset might be impaired.
+Factors the Company considered important, on an overall company basis, that could trigger an impairment review included significant underperformance relative to historical or projected future operating results, significant changes in the Company's use of the acquired asset or the strategy for its overall business, significant negative industry or economic trends, a significant decline in the Company's stock price for a sustained period, or a reduction of its market capitalization relative to net book value.